HFSS Score Calculator & Recipe Reformulation

 What is HFSS?

 HFSS, aka nutrient profiling, is a UK government marketing initiative to help combat obesity.
-Marketing of High Fat, Sugars and Salt (HFSS) foods, which are considered to be ‘less healthy’ or even ‘junk’ food, is being curtailed.
+Marketing of High Fat, Sugar and Salt (HFSS) foods, which are considered to be ‘less healthy’ or even ‘junk’ food, is being curtailed.

 What do the HFSS restrictions cover?